 - TryMyUI: Allows you to test wireframes on study participants to determine what may be best received by a general audience.

 Your website is a reflection of your brand, so it deserves your attention from that standpoint alone.
-But on top of your online presence, your website serves as a powerful sales tool.
-With the tactics we explored in this post, you can improve the functionality and aesthetic of your website and simultaneously boost your lead generation.
+That is why you need to consider it as an investment.
+And there are many factors on how much it will cost to make a lead generation website.
+But with the tactics we explored in this post, you can improve the functionality and aesthetic of your website and simultaneously boost your lead generation.

 As you design your first website or start to make improvements to your existing one, keep these tips in mind: